-Ensure that your diagrams and graphs are fully and clearly labelled to ensure that the examiner knows what you've included!
 It forms an essential part of your research and shows that you fully understand the examples you have included in your analysis.

 Bibliography and Citations:

-This bibliography should be attached to the end of your report.
 In addition to a bibliography at the end, you must acknowledge all direct quotes that you use throughout your essay.

-Topic Ideas for SL and HL math:
+Topic Ideas for SL and HL mathematics

 In your development, you may investigate the correlation between different topics or ideas within Mathematics SL and HL or your AI SL.